grunnt/yab-world/README.md

 [Read more about this on my blog](https://www.basvs.dev/blog/yab-world).

+You can download and run YAB-World for Windows [here](https://github.com/grunnt/yab-world/releases).

 ## How to run from source

 Simply check out the code and run using: